boschsensortec/BMI160_SensorAPI/README.md

 ```
 /* Initialize the Auxiliary BMM150 following the above code
-   until setting the power mode and preset mode */
+ * until setting the power mode (Set the power mode as forced mode)
+ * and preset mode */

 	/* In BMM150 Mag data starts from register address 0x42 */
 	uint8_t aux_addr = 0x42;